Signatory voting

 The Board needs to be appropriately representative of the diversity of society and PRI signatories in order to generate effective debate and discussion around the key issues that the board considers, and create an inclusive board culture that is welcoming to all people from different backgrounds and values individuals for their different perspectives.
 This aims to deliver the broadly founded leadership that the initiative requires.
 The PRI is a global organisation, and aims for global representation on its board, particularly within the asset owner positions.

-The PRI Board is encouraging:
+The PRI Board encouraged:

 • Candidates with governance skills and demonstrated leadership in responsible investment;